 - To encourage and create multiple pathways for students interested in science, mathematics, and engineering to consider teaching as a career

-- To facilitate in and advisement of students toward completing a Bachelor's degree in science, mathematics, or engineering along with the possibility of establishing eligibility towards entrance into an intern teaching credential program
+- To facilitate and advise students toward completing a Bachelor's degree in science, mathematics, or engineering, along with the possibility of establishing eligibility towards entrance into an intern teaching credential program

 - To engage students in peer-mentorship opportunities to develop and enrich professional networking systems